-Every year we offer volunteers an opportunity in July to join marine biologists from Tropical Marine Science Institute of National University of Singapore, Lutfi Afiq bin Rosli and Daisuke Taira, to collect data on how our reefs and fish are regenerating.
+Every year we offer volunteers an opportunity in July to join marine biologists from Tropical Marine Science Institute of National University of Singapore, Lutfi Afiq bin Rosli, Daisuke Taira and Joy Sim, who teach us how to grow coral optimally and collect data on how our reefs are regenerating.
+Even if you can't join our annual STARR expedition, you can still come and do quarterly surveys and help us collect data.
 Our annual expedition, STARR (Scientific Trial Active Reef Rehabilitation), has expanded from a monitoring exercise to a coral nursery and replanting programme.
 The video below filmed STARR 2016, courtesy of our volunteers Greer and Pablo of C'est La Vie Films, Australia.

 We are experimenting with coral nurseries on tables and on ropes.
 When the baby recruits are bigger and hardier at 6 months to a year old, we transplant them onto natural benthic.
 By sowing new plantings amongst dead reefs that are slowly recovering from cyanide poisoning suffered over 15 years ago, we hope to kickstart natural propogation through coral spawning.
 We measure the survival rate of different types of transplanted coral at different sites and depths.
 We try to understand what type coral grow best where, and why.

 Our scientists have an interesting and very relevant CV.
 They are from a team helping the Singapore government regrow reefs that are being demolished for Singapore’s port development.
 They are preserving a “Noah’s Ark” of coral nurseries replicating the mother reefs, with the intent that these can be replanted at a new site.
 It is a laudable green initiative.